openlab-red/rhdh-with-ansible/docs/blogs/index.md

 ![Quick Job Launch Template](../assets/rhdh-quick-job-launch.png)

+*Figure 13: RHDH Catalog Templates view with Quick Launch entry*

-If you’re bringing your own AAP environment, no extra clicks are required—the Ansible catalog provider continuously syncs job templates into Developer Hub.
+If you're bringing your own AAP environment, no extra clicks are required—the Ansible catalog provider continuously syncs job templates into Developer Hub.
 Opening the **Job Templates** tab reveals whatever lives in your controller today:

 ![Job Templates Synced](../assets/rhdh-job-sync.png)

+*Figure 14: RHDH Job Templates tab showing synced templates from AAP*

 Selecting a template brings up rich metadata (description, owner, type, tags) so teams can verify they picked the right automation before hitting the big blue button:

 ![Job Template Details](../assets/rhdh-job-tpl.png)

+*Figure 15: Job template details page with metadata and launch button*

 When you press **Launch**, the RHAAP provider automatically injects the OAuth token gathered during the sign-in flow, then streams the run output back to the UI.
 You can watch the playbook progress, track task execution, and confirm host status without leaving the portal:

 ![Job Launch Success](../assets/rhdh-job-launch.png)

+*Figure 16: Job launch execution output showing playbook progress and task status*

 ## Conclusion